kokkos/kokkos-core-wiki/docs/source/known-issues.rst

      -DKokkos_ENABLE_IMPL_CUDA_MALLOC_ASYNC=OFF

-  A technical explanation of why disabling this policy is helpful for making some MPI implementations work, especially in low-level layers like UCX, is partly due to the fact that `cudaMallocAsync` uses `cudaMemPool_t,` and the default memory pool does not support interprocess communication (IPC) without tweaking (https://developer.nvidia.com/blog/using-cuda-stream-ordered-memory-allocator-part-2/#interprocess_communication_support).
+  A technical explanation of why disabling this policy is helpful for making some MPI implementations work, especially in their low-level layers like UCX, is partly due to the fact that `cudaMallocAsync` uses `cudaMemPool_t,` and the default memory pool does not support interprocess communication (IPC) without tweaking (https://developer.nvidia.com/blog/using-cuda-stream-ordered-memory-allocator-part-2/#interprocess_communication_support).
   The user should set up the default memory pool to properly support IPC (https://developer.nvidia.com/blog/using-cuda-stream-ordered-memory-allocator-part-2/#library_composability).

   Therefore, from version 4.5, the default behavior for Kokkos is to preventively disable `cudaMallocAsync.`